JeanXristianPascua/to-do-list/README.md

 ## Project Overview

-This project is a simple browser-based Todo List application.
-The user can interact with the application through a series of prompts to add new todos, list all existing todos, delete specific todos, or quit the application.
-The Todo List updates dynamically based on the user's inputs.
+The **ToDoList** project is a simple, browser-based application that allows users to manage their tasks effectively.
+Users can add new todos, view all existing tasks, delete specific todos, or exit the application.
+The list updates dynamically based on user interactions, providing a seamless task management experience.

+## Key Features

+- **Add New Todos**: Users can input tasks to add to their list.
+- **List Existing Todos**: View all tasks in the current list.
+- **Delete Specific Todos**: Remove completed or unwanted tasks.
+- **Interactive and Dynamic**: Real-time updates based on user actions.

 ## Technology Used

-1. **HTML**: For structuring the web page.
+- **HTML**: Provides the structure for the web page.
-2. **JavaScript**: For implementing the application logic and user interaction.
+- **JavaScript**: Powers the application logic and handles user interactions.